-After you add the rules, connect to the instance and try to ping or telnet the instance from the specified IP address and other IP addresses.
-If the instance can be accessed by the specified IP address, it means the rules work.
+After you add the rules, connect to the instance and try to ping it ortelnet to the instance from a specified IP address.
+If the instance can be accessed by the specified IP address, the rule is successfully applied.

 Scenario 4: Allow remote connection to an ECS instance